mohit-marathe/zetajs/docs/start.md

 - `zetajs.Any` is a constructor function for representations of values of UNO type `ANY`.
 It takes two arguments, the first being a zetajs representation of a value of UNO type `TYPE`, and the second being a zetajs representation of a value of the given UNO type.

-- `zetajs.fromAny` is a function that maps a zetajs respresentation of a value of UNO type `ANY` to a zetajs representation of its contained UNO value.
+- `zetajs.fromAny` is a function that maps a zetajs representation of a value of UNO type `ANY` to a zetajs representation of its contained UNO value.

 - `zetajs.sameUnoObject` is a function that checks whether two zetajs representations of values of arbitrary UNO interface types reference the same UNO object (or are both null references).
 It returns a value of JavaScript Boolean type.